XuZhaoMike/ATCC_Eyeudio/eyetracking/Test/README.md

 # 3. Environment:
 - can only work with python 3.7
 `conda create -n {your env name} python=3.7`
-- install an dependency called `dlib`.
+- install a dependency called `dlib`.
 It should be installed by `conda install -c conda-forge dlib`
 - install CUDA version PyTorch `conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch` (cudatoolkit version can be different for different computer) to enable the `--device cuda` option.
 - Stuck at:
   - something need a bunch of lower version dependencies, others need higher version ones.